Hercules (1997 film): Casting

 Donny Osmond originally auditioned as the speaking voice of the title character, but was turned down because his voice was considered too deep.
+Osmond later provided the singing voice for Shang in Mulan (1998).
+Tate Donovan auditioned seven times over an estimated period of three months.
+After another three months had passed, Donovan learned he was cast.
+He recorded the voice of Hercules for the next two and a half years.
+During this time, Donovan stated he only saw his co-star Danny DeVito once, who was recording his lines in a separate booth.
+While recording young Hercules, Josh Keaton had also provided his singing voice, but his singing was re-recorded by Roger Bart.

-Osmond later earned a singing role in Mulan (1998) instead.
-While writing the role of Philoctetes, Musker and Clements envisioned Danny DeVito in the role, but DeVito declined to audition, so Ed Asner, Ernest Borgnine, and Dick Latessa were brought in to read for the part.
+Musker and Clements wrote the part of Philoctetes with Danny DeVito in mind.
+However, DeVito declined to audition so Ed Asner, Ernest Borgnine, and Dick Latessa were invited to read for the part.
 After Red Buttons had auditioned, he left stating, "I know what you're gonna do.
 You're gonna give this part to Danny Devito!"
 Shortly after, the directors and producer Alice Dewey approached DeVito at a pasta lunch during the filming of Matilda (1996), where DeVito signed on to the role.

-For every Disney animated feature since Beauty and the Beast (1991), Susan Egan auditioned for a role, and then landed the role of Belle in the Broadway production.
-Upon learning about Hercules, Egan actively pursued the role of Megara, though she revealed that "Alan Menken initially blocked me from going after that part.
+Ever since Beauty and the Beast (1991), Susan Egan auditioned for a voice role in a Disney animated feature film, but was cast as Belle in the Broadway production.
+When she learned about Hercules, Egan actively pursued the role of Megara, though she revealed that "Alan Menken initially blocked me from going after that part.
 He said that the female lead in Hercules was supposed to be this cynical smart-ass, sounding nothing at all like sweet, innocent Belle."
 Menken eventually relented and allowed Egan to audition for the role.

-Egan read for the part in front of a microphone while being videotaped as Menken, Beauty and the Beast musical director Michael Kosarin, and the filmmakers sat at a table with their eyes closed.
-Nine months following the results of the test animation synced with Egan's audition, Egan won the role.
+Egan read for the part in front of a microphone while being videotaped.
+Clements, Musker, Menken, and Beauty and the Beast musical director Michael Kosarin among others sat at a nearby table with their eyes closed.
+During a period of nine months, a character animation test was made using Egan's audition, in which Egan won the role.
+Throughout the recording process, Egan recorded her lines frequently with her co-stars Tate Donavan and James Woods, though she never met DeVito.
 During production, Meg was originally given a ballad titled "I Can't Believe My Heart", but Ken Duncan, the supervising animator of Meg, pointed out the song was out of character for Meg.
 Menken and Zippel would later compose "I Won't Say I'm in Love" instead.